 In 2022, some camps are organising camp experiences for you to participate in.
 We are hopeful that they will be able to go ahead.
 Camps will follow the local conditions closely, and may have to cancel activities if the local COVID-19 situation forces them to do so.
 If you have already signed up for a camp-activity you will be informed when this happens.
 We will update the website also, when such decisions are taken.
 Please check your own local authority travel advisory to see if you can travel to or return from the camp after the activity.
 At all times, when at camps, please observe it’s COVID-19 policy (such as wearing masks, social distancing, washing hands, etc).

 Restoration activities are hands-on experiences offered at Ecosystem Restoration Camps around the world, where like-minded people gather to learn restoration techniques, develop a deeper connection with the earth and actively take part in restoring the land.

 Joining a camp activity is a great way to give back to the planet and make a positive impact in your local region or while travelling abroad.

-We offer ecosystem restoration courses that are specifically designed for each of our camps and cover all the techniques that are implemented there.
+We offer organised ecosystem restoration activities with courses specifically designed for each of our camps and cover all the techniques that are implemented there.
 You will get the chance to learn and practice your new skills.
 For example, you can learn how to produce indigenous organisms for soil building at our camp in Mexico, agroforestry practices unique to the altiplano region of Spain or techniques to regreen the desert in Egypt.
-Find details of upcoming courses and experiences in the events section!

 A project that has substantial experience and capacity with restoring land, hosting campers and sharing their knowledge and expertise with the rest of the movement.